Liam-W-Smith/Liam-W-Smith.github.io/open-giscience.md

 In this manner, the debate seems like a dispute over mere semantics.

 And let’s be frank: this distinction really is about semantics.
-But as Wright et al aptly point out in *Demystifying the Persistent Ambiguity of GIS as ‘Tool’ versus ‘Science’*, semantics $$matters^1$$.
+But as Wright et al aptly point out in *Demystifying the Persistent Ambiguity of GIS as ‘Tool’ versus ‘Science’*, semantics matters.
 According to these academics, the term, “science”, often serves “as a rather crude but convenient shorthand for academic legitimacy.”
 The notion of a Geographic Information *Science* helps secure funding and academic recognition for research and instruction surrounding Geographic Information *Systems*.
 One illustration of this came up in class today, when Professor Holler mentioned that the classification of GIS as a *science* allows geographers, including him, to take grants from one of the largest funders of academic research, the National Science Foundation.